 "The Body in Space: Layers of Gender in Japanese Classical Dance" in Performative Spaces: Corporeal Topographies in Literature, Dance and the Visual Arts edited by Markus Hallensleben.
 Published by Rodopi Press (Critical Studies Series).

 "MA: An Aesthetic of Space-Time" in the Asian Canadian Arts and Culture Journal Ricepaper 14:2.

 Translation of Montage: Memories of the Beginning by Atsuko Takaizumi and Izawa Maki for the Japan Playwright's Association's Half A Century of Japanese Theatre Volume IX.

 Translation of Kisaragi Koharu's play MORAL (co-translated with Tsuneda Keiko) and intro article on her life and work.
 Asian Theatre Journal.
 Fall 2004.

-"The Hula Dancer as Actor: Characterization, Visualization and Emotion" published in the online Hawaiian literary journal E Ku I Ka Hoe Uli on the Ka`iwaliloumoku (Hawaiian Cultural Center)
+"The Hula Dancer as Actor: Characterization, Visualization and Emotion" published in the online Hawaiian literary journal E Ku I Ka Hoe Uli in the Ka`iwaliloumoku (Hawaiian Cultural Center) literary journal.

 Review: "Towa - Part 1 - Kanojo" (Eternity - Part 1 - She) in Women and Performance.
 Volume 12:1 Issue 23, 2001.
 232-236.